Noggerstar1/job-portal/README.md

-# job-portal
+# Job-portal
-Simple website for creating and showing jobs
+This a project for demonstrating, how I write code.
+The project itself is a really simple website with a form and a list of jobs.
+It looks like this: